-When you lose a spouse it’s important to have a plan in place to ensure your finances are in order.
-Here we discuss five key steps to take, including gathering a team of trusted advocates to help you navigate the road ahead.
+We understand that losing a spouse is likely the most devastating emotional obstacle that one can experience.
+Financial matters are likely the last thing on your mind.
+However, when you lose a spouse it’s important to have a plan in place to ensure your finances are in order.
+Here we discuss five key steps to consider, including gathering a team of trusted advocates to help you navigate the road ahead.

 Make sure your bills continue to be paid on time (consider having certain recurring bills paid by auto-pay), and file for any life insurance benefits.

 You may want to create a budget as some expenses will remain the same while others change.
 Your insurance coverages, such as health and life, should also get a fresh look, especially if you still have children under 18 living with you.
 Depending on your age, you may also qualify for Social Security Survivor Benefits.